A bit about me...

 continues below....

-I have a B.A. in literature and wrote a tragically sad novella as my senior thesis at my alma mater, the State University of New York at Purchase.
-I minored in film history and have interned on films and television shows in Manhattan, like The King of New York, with Christopher Walken, and the Joan Rivers Show.
+I have a B.A. in literature and wrote a far-too-sad sad novella as my senior thesis at my alma mater, the State University of New York at Purchase.
+I minored in film history and have worked on films and television shows in Manhattan, like The King of New York, with Christopher Walken, and the Joan Rivers Show.
 In the Bay Area, I worked on independent documentaries and feature films before starting my career as a writer for print and the web.